Godolphin Arabian: Legacy

-Although today the majority of Thoroughbred horses’ sire lines trace to the Darley Arabian, several famous North American horses of the past trace their sire line back to the Godolphin Arabian.
+Although today the majority of Thoroughbred horses' sire lines trace to the Darley Arabian, several famous North American horses of the past trace their sire line back to the Godolphin Arabian.
 These include Seabiscuit, Man o' War, and War Admiral.
 Today, the sire line is primarily supported by descendants of Relaunch and his son Cee's Tizzy through dual Breeders' Cup Classic winner Tiznow.

 In Europe, his influence survives mainly through the 2,000 Guineas winner Known Fact, and his son, the champion miler Warning.
 This line has produced outstanding sprinters such as Diktat (Haydock Sprint Cup), Avonbridge and Dream Ahead.
 The Derby has not been won by a sire line descendant of the Godolphin Arabian since Santa Claus in 1964 and is nowadays dominated by descendants of the Darley Arabian.

 The major Thoroughbred sire Eclipse traces in his sire line to the Darley Arabian, but his dam was a daughter of Regulus and thus also traces to the Godolphin Arabian.
 This pattern continues to be seen today, with the Godolphin Arabian more heavily represented in dam lines and in the "middle" of pedigrees (as opposed to direct sire lines).

+Conquérant, a founding stallion of the French Trotter breed, also belonged to the male lineage of the Godolphin Arabian.

 In fiction

 King of the Wind (Chicago: Rand McNally, 1948) is a fictional biography of the Godolphin Arabian by American author Marguerite Henry.
 She wrote many books about horses for children, and perhaps is best known for Misty of Chincoteague and its sequels.
 She won the Newbery Medal for King of the Wind, recognizing it as the year's "most distinguished contribution to American literature for children".
 Misty became a film in 1961, but King of the Wind had to wait till 1990 for its adaptation, with Navin Chowdhry as the Arabian's lifetime stable boy Agba.

 In the novel, the Godolphin Arabian was foaled in Morocco and was called Sham.
-He came to Europe as a diplomatic gift to King Louis XV of France but, due to his poor condition on arrival and relatively small size, was given to the cook as a cart horse.
+He came to Europe as a diplomatic gift to King Louis XV but, due to his poor condition on arrival and relatively small size, was given to the cook as a cart horse.
 He was soon sold to a woodcarter in Paris, where he was treated poorly and then purchased by the Quaker Edward Coke of Holkham Hall, older brother of the 1st Earl of Leicester 5th Creation, then sold to Francis, Earl of Godolphin, who maintained a stud in Suffolk, near the racing town of Newmarket.

+An anthropomorphized version of the horse using the Godolphin Barb name appears in Uma Musume Pretty Derby, alongside the Darley Arabian and the Byerley Turk.